isomerpages/ura-ilsg-cms/_about/The Festival.md

 </div>
 <h3>i Light Singapore</h3>
 <p></p>
-<p>i Light Singapore is Asia’s leading light festival to be held in Marina
+<p>i Light Singapore is Asia’s leading light festival was held in Marina
-Bay and neighbouring precincts from 29 May to 21 June 2025.</p>
+Bay and neighbouring precincts.</p>
 <p>First held in 2010, i Light Singapore showcases light art installations
 created by Singaporean and international artists.
 These artworks are designed with energy-saving lightings and/or environmentally-friendly materials